AlonsoK28/AlonsoK28/README.md

 -------

 - 🔭 I’m currently working on Angular 14
-- 🌱 I’m currently learning Node.JS 18
+- 🌱 I’m currently learning Nest
 - 🌇 Living on Mexico City

 ### Some frameworks and tools that i´m using